climech/grit/README.md

 Let's add a few things we want to do today:

 ```
-$ grit add "Take out the trash"
+$ grit add Take out the trash
 (1) -> (2)
-$ grit add "Do the laundry"
+$ grit add Do the laundry
 (1) -> (3)
-$ grit add "Call Dad"
+$ grit add Call Dad
 (1) -> (4)
 ```